symfony/symfony-docs/cookbook/security/entity_provider.rst

 entity provider is only able to handle a single property to fetch the user from the database.

-To accomplish this, crate a custom entity provider that looks for a user whose username *or* email field matches the submitted login username.
+To accomplish this, create a custom entity provider that looks for a user whose username *or* email field matches the submitted login username.
 The good news is that a Doctrine repository object can act as an entity user provider if it implements the